CYO Coaching Certification

 A: No. Coaches must be current in the class attendance (every 12 months), have been electronically fingerprinted (once, unless changing parishes), received a favorable Bureau of Criminal Identification (BCI) report, and submitted a Certificate of Completion for the free online NFHS Concussion Awareness to the CYO Office (every three years).

 Q: What if a coach misses all the certification opportunities before the start of their season?
 A: Unfortunately, the coach will not be permitted to coach.
-The schedule of CYO certifications includes at least two opportunities before each season (Fall, Basketball, and Spring) to attend an INITIAL class and at least four re‐certification classes before each season.
+The schedule of CYO certifications includes at least two opportunities before Fall, two before Basketball, and one before Spring to attend an INITIAL class and the Recertification Course which is now online at Franciscan at Home.
 No classes will be added to the certification schedule and no individual meetings with the CYO Staff will be arranged.

 Q: What if a prospective CYO coach also coaches high school sports and therefore already has a Pupil Activities Permit (PAP).
 Will this exempt the coach from attending CYO Certification?

-A: CYO will accept a copy of a current Pupil Activity Permit to get started, but the coach will need to take Protecting Youth & Those Who Serve Them and also attend a CYO Re‐certification session before they will be issued a lanyard and therefore eligible to coach in the CYO program.
+A: CYO will accept a copy of a current Pupil Activity Permit to get started, but the coach will need to take Protecting Youth & Those Who Serve Them and also complete the online Recertification Course on Franciscan at Home before they will be issued a lanyard and therefore eligible to coach in the CYO program.